 What to Do About Finances

 Find out if there is any freelance or casual income you can come by and this can at least see you through for the short term.
-Otherwise look at how you can cut down your outgoings, check your bank statements and see if any regular payments are unnecessary, you can also try cutting out meals out and other expenses.
+Otherwise look at how you can cut down your outgoings, check your bank statements, and see if any regular payments are unnecessary, you can also try cutting out meals and other expenses after a sudden unemployment.

 Use Your Contacts